haplo-org/haplo-plugins/haplo_service_registry/readme.txt

 h3(service). "haplo:service-registry:query"

 The registry is accessed by calling this query service, passing in a @statements@ array.
-The service returns a [node:/haplo_service_registry/service_list] object, containing only the services registered that match all the requested statements.
+The service returns a Service List object, containing only the services registered that match all the requested statements.